cymen/literate-jasmine/README.md

 Take a close look at how scope works for globals.
 In the Mathematics section below, we reference `PI` to reset it as a `beforeEach` so every test has `PI` reset to the correct value.
-The actual declaration of `PI` as a variable happens on the third line of this README.
+The actual declaration of `PI` as a variable happens on the fourth line of this README.
 The root describe treats any code blocks after it as global setup.

 ## Mathematics